 CRJ 195: Criminal Justice Internship

-To qualify for the course, a student must be a declared CRJ major, have senior status (90 units completed at the beginning of the semester of internship) and have completed the upper division core requirements, with the exception of CRJ 190.
-No more than two core classes may be taken concurrently with the internship.
+To qualify for the course, a student must be a declared CRJ major and have senior status (90 units completed at the beginning of the semester of internship).

 Application and Enrollment:

 Because of the length of time involved in background checks and other preliminaries, the process for the Internship program begins in the prior semester.

 Printed applications for the Spring 2016 semester will be accepted in the Division of Criminal Justice office (ALP-137) on October 19th and 20th, 2015, from 8:00 a.m. to 4:59 p.m.
 ONLY.
 All applications must be complete.
 Neither early nor late applications will be accepted, nor applications submitted in any other manner.